New Hope for Elderly People with Eye Diseases

 For those in the early stages of macular degeneration, there may be no need to feel worried or trapped by the disease as people have in the past.
 A mix of vitamins may be the solution to decreasing your macular degeneration.

-A multivitamin called AREDS is a mix of vitamin C, vitamin E, zinc, and cooper.
+A multivitamin called AREDS is a mix of vitamin C, vitamin E, zinc, and copper.
 In the trials done, this multivitamin showed signs of being able to halt the progression of macular degeneration in the early stages.
 AREDS can reduce the risk of the disease progressing by 25 percent, according to the National Eye Institute.

 If you’re in need of a multivitamin, you may want to consider AREDS or our Ocu-Plus Formula, which contains 17 essential vitamins, minerals, and nutrients for optimal eye health.